symbuzzer/chatgptapi-bruteforce/README.md

-# chatgptapi-bruteforce
+# secret api key finder for chatgpt based apis

-secret api key finder for chatgpt based apis
+download and run only